When you’re working in ecommerce no day is the same. It’s one of the fastest-growing and constantly-changing industries out there.

-To make things easier for you, we’ve scoured the web to bring you the key ecommerce statistics and trends for 2024.
+That means keeping on top of the trends is tricky.
+To make things easier for you, we’ve scoured the web to bring you the key ecommerce statistics and trends for 2025.

-Keep reading for key stats on consumer habits, ecommerce marketing performance, and more for 2024.
-Let’s get started, shall we?
+Keep reading for the most important ecommerce statistics on online shopping habits, ecommerce marketing performance, and more for 2025.
+Let’s get started.

 Ecommerce statistics: key takeaways

 This is a big ol’ article.
-Here’s a TLDR if you just want a quick snapshot of the state of the ecommerce industry in 2024.
+Here’s a TLDR of all the ecommerce statistics covered if you just want a quick snapshot of the state of the industry in 2025.

-• The ecommerce market is worth $6.9 trillion globally
+- The global ecommerce market is worth $6.9 trillion globally

 General ecommerce industry statistics

-Let's start with the industry as a whole with a closer look at global ecommerce sales and markets.
+Let's start with the industry as a whole with a closer look at ecommerce statistics on global sales and markets.

 Global ecommerce market statistics